locallyoptimistic/LocallyOptimistic/content/post/wrong-data.md

 I have seen website reporting tools cause problems here as well.
 Most tools don’t show real-time data in reports.
 So pulling up traffic details for your site might show you data that is lagging hours behind.
 If you thought a new part of your site was launching and your website dashboard shows near-zero traffic going to it, you are going to want answers quick.

-Notice the problem here is in how the data is presented or taught to the data consumer.
+Notice the problem here is in how the data is presented or taught to the data customer.
 Just sending the data in an email, or building a report can do more harm than good.

 ## The data really is wrong
 If you are giving your screen the “what the heck” stare, and find out you goofed in your code, give yourself a pat on the back -- seriously.
 It’s easy enough to write the code and ship it, but to sanity check it and have the business context to see numbers don’t pass the sniff test takes practice.
 Catching “wrong” because you know what the numbers should be is an accomplishment.